The Office actor Mark York dies at 55 | ExBulletin

 In addition to television commercials, Mr. York has appeared on 8 Simple Rules and CSI: NY.
 He also played an uncredited role in the 2001 film AI Artificial Intelligence.

-According to his obituary, in recent years he was working as an inventor and had obtained two patents.
+According to his obituary, he had worked in recent years as an inventor and had obtained two patents.

 Mr. York is survived by his parents, Glenn and Becky York, and three brothers, Brian, Jeff and David.